Manoj6153/Ecommerce-Follow-Along/README.md

 ---

-## MILESTONE 8:-  Creating a Product Form
+## MILESTONE 8:-  Creating a Home Page
-Design the Homepage Layout.
+1. Design the Homepage Layout.
-Set up a responsive grid layout to display multiple product cards neatly.
+2. Set up a responsive grid layout to display multiple product cards neatly.
-Ensured the layout adapts to different screen sizes for a better user experience.
+3. Ensured the layout adapts to different screen sizes for a better user experience.

 ---

-## MILESTONE 9 :-
+## MILESTONE 9 :- Creating a Product Form
 1. Create a form to input product details.
 2. Allow users to upload multiple product images.
 3. Save the entered details in the database.